Be Cool: Plot

-Chili squeezes in a dance scene with Edie, celebrating as Linda Moon gets to make her appearance and becomes an instant success.
-He also manages to placate LaSalle by agreeing that he will produce Linda's next album and get a share of the profits.
+Chili squeezes in a dance with Edie, celebrating as Linda makes her appearance and becomes an instant success.
+He also placates LaSalle, who will produce Linda's next album and get a share of the profits.

 Carr is enraged upon hearing of the deal, so he and Raji order Elliot to kill Chili.
 By assuring Elliot that he can help his acting career, Chili befriends him.
-After learning that Chili had gotten him an audition for a Nicole Kidman film, Elliot turns on Raji, who had erased the message on his answering machine.
-For all his smooth talking and flamboyant wardrobe, Raji is burned to death on camera by a fireworks explosion.
-Carr is arrested on murder charges when Chili makes sure he is caught with the bat used to kill Joe Loop, via another pawn ticket.
+Learning that Chili had gotten him an audition for a Nicole Kidman film, Elliot turns on Raji, who had erased the message on his answering machine.
+Raji is burned to death on camera by a fireworks explosion.
+Carr is arrested for murder when Chili makes sure he is caught with the bat used to kill Loop.

-At the MTV Video Music Awards, Linda wins the awards for best new artist and video of the year.
-During her acceptance speech, she thanks Edie, Sin and Chili.
+At the MTV Video Music Awards, Linda wins the awards for Best New Artist and Video of the Year.
+During her acceptance speech, she thanks Edie, Sin, and Chili.
 Edie and Chili leave the award ceremony.
 As Chili drives off, he passes a billboard revealing that Elliot is the co-star of a new movie with Kidman.

+Cast

+Cameos

+Eric Balfour was originally cast as Derek but his scenes were cut and later appeared in the deleted scenes extra in the home media releases.